Communication between inertial observers with partially correlated reference frames: Discussions and outlook

 \section{Discussions and outlook}

 In this paper, we analysed a communication scenario in which the involved parties have partial information about the Lorentz transformation that relates their RFs.
 Motivated by the fact that any Lorentz transformation can be written as a boost followed by a rotation, we investigated the effect of partial knowledge about pure rotations and pure boosts separately, while carefully taking into account the uncertainty in direction and magnitude of the momentum of the initial state.
 We used the QFI as an operational measure for the quality of communication between the two parties and showed how the results of previous studies~\cite{QPEIRF} are recovered from our results when a suitable limit is approached.
+In particular, for the situation in which the two local RFs are related via a pure rotation, we find that the optimal encoding direction is orthogonal to the direction along which Bob's knowledge is peaked.
+For RFs related via a pure boost, we conclude that the effect of decoherence can be safely ignored up to second order in $p_0/m$.
+Here, $m$ is the mass of the transmitted particle and $p_0$ corresponds to value where the distribution of its momentum magnitude is peaked.

 We emphasize, that although we have chosen specific distributions to characterise Bob's knowledge of how his RF relates to Alice's, all the results presented can be easily generalized to arbitrary distribution and expressions evaluated numerically.
 Our reason for choosing the distribution we did, was to obtain an analytic expression for the state prepared by Alice with respect to Bob's RF.
 More general distributions are not expected to exhibit qualitative features that are not present in the distributions considered.